 Chinese mainland reports 614 new local confirmed COVID-19 cases

-The Chinese mainland on Wednesday reported 614 locally-transmitted confirmed COVID-19 cases, of which 559 were in Hainan Province, the National Health Commission said on Thursday.
+The Chinese mainland on Wednesday reported 614 locally transmitted confirmed COVID-19 cases, of which 496 were in Hainan Province, the National Health Commission said on Thursday.

-Altogether 1,379 local asymptomatic carriers were newly identified on the day, including 805 in Hainan and 380 in Xinjiang Uygur Autonomous Region, said the commission in its report.
+Altogether 2,810 local asymptomatic carriers were newly identified on the day, including 1,522 in Hainan, 870 in Tibet Autonomous Region and 224 in Xinjiang Uygur Autonomous Region, said the commission in its report.

 Wednesday saw no new deaths from COVID-19, with the total death toll at 5,226, according to the commission.